sidchintamaneni/blog/pages/blogs/bpf_tailcalls.md

 *This is an old blog that I wrote when I was in grad school.
 I moved it from old website to here.
 Some of the details mentioned in this blog post might be outdated.*

-* This blog expects you to have basic understanding BPF programs and verifier.
+* This blog expects you to have basic understanding of BPF programs and the verifier.

 ## If you want to understand...

 *   Tail calls?
 *   BPF-to-BPF calls?
-*   Why each BPF program is restricted to 256 bytes by the verifier when both BPF to BPF and Tail calls are used together, why the number of tailcalls is restricted to 33, and how runtime restrictions are enforced?
+*   Why each BPF program is restricted to 256 bytes by the verifier when both BPF-to-BPF and Tail calls are used together, why the number of tailcalls is restricted to 33, and how runtime restrictions are enforced?
 *   How to write BPF programs with Tail calls?